 Biophysics and Physiological Modeling

-| Free modules | Videos | Instructor guides | Home |
+| Free sample chapters | Videos | Instructor guides | Home |

-In later modules, we’ll use the marble game to develop simple models that can be implemented in an Excel spreadsheet to discover more about these transport process.
+In later chapters, we’ll use the marble game to develop simple models that can be implemented in an Excel spreadsheet to discover more about these transport process.
 Using the spreadsheet, we’ll discover what the practical implications of the model are, and then we’ll compare the model predictions with experimental data (if available).
-For example, in the early modules, we’ll develop a simple (pharmacokinetic) model of how drugs such as acetaminophen (paracetamol) and penicillin are eliminated from the body.
+For example, in the early chapters, we’ll develop a simple (pharmacokinetic) model of how drugs such as acetaminophen (paracetamol) and penicillin are eliminated from the body.
 While this model (and the other models we’ll develop) are particularly simple (and are therefore easy to understand), the molecular modeling approach is actually a cutting-edge research technique! - a kinetic Monte Carlo simulation.

 Once we’ve developed the drug elimination model, we’ll compare it's predictions with published data for elimination of piperacillin (a form of penecillin) by healthy volunteers and intensive care patients on heart-lung machines.
 As we'll discover the marble game model does a fantastic job of predicting what will happen in the healthy volunteers...
 There are numerous other topics that we can investigate with a similar approach including: